ActiveCampaign/example-recent_campaigns_rss/README.md

-ActiveCampaign Custom API Script: Fetch recent campaigns and format it as an RSS feed.
+ActiveCampaign Custom API Script: Fetch recent campaigns and format it as an RSS feed, with each item showing the message HTML and a link to the web copy of the campaign.

 ## Requirements